MicroEJ/Example-Standalone-Java-C-Interface/README.md

 * sharing memory areas between Java and C/C++ using **immortal objects**
 * controlling (as in suspend and resume) Java Thread execution from C code

-To access the document from MicroEJ :
+To access the document from MicroEJ:

 * Select **Help > MicroEJ Resource Center** menu item
 	* Select **Library Specification > SNI_GT 1.2**